magmukendi/my100daysOfCode.v.2/README.md

 ## Day 12/100 June 17th 2022:
 ### **Today's Progress**:

-Tiday I am working on an algorithm that will be sorting the frequency of occurence of element in that array.
+Today, I am working on an algorithm that will be sorting the frequency of occurence of element in that array.
 This algorithm will be super helping as we are planning to have an algorithm that will be checking for the frequency price at which a product a product is sold in the WEPO's mobile application.
+Also I tried to do the test for the day 2 of the coding challenge but I failed, lol.
+I had to solve the problem in 25 minutes but I could not.
+I will study more and try again tomorrow.

 ### **Thoughts**:

 I decided to work on each question within 30 minutes max.
 I managed to solve to hacker rank challenge within 19 minutes.
+But got knocked out but the matrix challenge.
+I had to reverse the matrix to find the maximu sum of a submatrix.
+But I spent so much time into thinking.

 ## **Link**: